Muokkaa

 Note

-Audit mode for added LSA protection is enabled by default on devices running Windows 11 version 22H2 and higher.
+Audit mode for added LSA protection is enabled by default on devices running Windows 11 version 22H2 and later.
 If your device is running this build or later, no other actions are needed to audit added LSA protection.

 Enable audit mode for LSASS.exe on a single computer